-Schedule of Canada
+Illustrative Schedule of Canada

 1. Investment Canada Act, R.S.C.
 1985, c.
 28 (1st Supp.)
 Investment Canada Regulations, SOR/85-611

-These measures deal with the acquisition and establishment of businesses by non-Canadians and state that the establishment of new businesses by non-Canadians may be subject to review.
-They are reserved from the obligations imposed by Articles 4, 8 and 9.
+These measures deal with the acquisition and establishment of businesses by non-Canadians and the establishment of new businesses by non-Canadians may be subject to review.
+They are reserved from the obligations imposed by Articles 4 (National Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements).

-2. Canada Business Corporations Act, R.S.C.
+Canada Business Corporations Act, R.S.C.
 1985, c.
-C-44

-Canada Business Corporations Regulations, SOR/2001-512

-Canada Cooperatives Act, S.C.
+C-44 Canada Business Corporations Regulations, SOR/2001-512 Canada Cooperatives Act, S.C.
 1998, c.
-1

-Canada Cooperatives Regulations, SOR/99-256

-Canada Corporations Act, R.S.C.
+1 Canada Cooperatives Regulations, SOR/99-256 Canada Corporations Act, R.S.C.
 1970, c.
 C-32

 The Canada Business Corporations Act provides for constraints on shares of businesses and cooperatives incorporated pursuant to Canadian legislation to maintain participation requirements and Canadian ownership and control levels set out in the Canada Business Corporations Regulations.
-These measures are reserved from the obligations imposed by Article 4.
+These measures are reserved from the obligations imposed by Article 4 (National Treatment).

 3. Canada Business Corporations Act, R.S.C.
 1985, c.
-C-44

-Canada Business Corporations Regulations, SOR/2001-512

-Canada Cooperatives Act, S.C.
+C-44 Canada Business Corporations Regulations, SOR/2001-512 Canada Cooperatives Act, S.C.
 1998, c.
-1

-Canada Cooperatives Regulations, SOR/99-256

-Canada Corporations Act, R.S.C.
+1 Canada Cooperatives Regulations, SOR/99-256 Canada Corporations Act, R.S.C.
 1970, c.
-C-32

-Special Acts of Parliament incorporating specific companies
+C-32 Special Acts of Parliament incorporating specific companies

 These measures contain provisions dealing with the nationality of senior management or directors of Canadian businesses.
-They are reserved from the obligations imposed by Article 8.
+They are reserved from the obligations imposed by Article 8 (Senior Management, Board of Directors and Entry of Personnel).

 4. Citizenship Act, R.S.C.
 1985, c.
-C-29

-Foreign Ownership of Land Regulations, SOR/79-416

-These measures deal with foreign ownership of land.
-They are reserved from the obligations imposed by Article 4.
+C-29 Foreign Ownership of Land Regulations, SOR/79-416 These measures deal with foreign ownership of land.
+They are reserved from the obligations imposed by Article 4 (National Treatment).